Amazing day trips from Malaga

 Mijas Pueblo

 Mijas Pueblo is a charming little town situated on the top of the mountainside above Fuengirola and the Costa del Sol.
-The town is known for its white washed houses and narrow, steep streets – perfect for a leisurely afternoon of exploring!
+The town is known for its white washed houses and narrow, steep streets, which are perfect for a leisurely afternoon of exploring!

 What is there to do in Mijas?